MrRfifa/todo-app-kubernetes/README.md

-# Todo App running in kubernetes cluster
+# Deploying Todo App in Azure vm with Terraform

 This repository contains a todo app designed to run within a Kubernetes cluster.
 It includes Dockerfiles for easy containerization.
 # Project Files Overview